 `PixPlot is a web-based tool that utilizes machine learning technology to facilitate the visualization of large numbers of images.
-Developed by Yale, PixPlot allows us at the VRC to offer one new, novel way, to enter the ever expanding collection of digitized works we have on hand.
-We have implemented two instantiations of PixPlot for demonstration purposes: the first is a 2D constellation of the post-1945 collection of close to 23,000 images, and the second is a 3d constellation of the same collection.
-We will soon expand this technology to other areas of our collection.
+Developed by Yale, PixPlot allows one to offer one to "enter" and experience ever expanding collections of digitized works.
+I have implemented two instantiations of PixPlot for demonstration purposes: the first is a 2D constellation of a post-1945 collection of close to 23,000 images, and the second is a 3d constellation of the same collection.

 PixPlot allows the user to experience the discovery of images similar to finding adjacent books on the library shelf: in other words, PixPlot finds, using a convolutional neural network, formal and aesthetic similarities between the inputted images.
 One might expect to find, for example, colour field paintings clustered together.
 It is an extreme form of an aesthetic formalism that permits the potential discovery of those artists working in a similar style, yet possibly overlooked.